liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/11-importing-lexicon-css-in-a-theme.markdown

 +$$$

-**Note:** It is not recommended to try and integrate third party themes with Atlas, as it adds variables and styles that are outside the scope of Bootstrap's API.
+**Note:** It is not recommended to integrate third party themes with Atlas, as it adds variables and styles that are outside the scope of Bootstrap's API.

 $$$